 Multi-Ministry Taskforce Press Conference on 28 May 2020

 Phase 1 Safe Re-Opening

 Singapore ends circuit breaker and entered Phase 1 from Tuesday, 2nd June 2020 to 18th June 2020 (17 days).

 Phase 2 Safe Transition

-Singapore is exiting Phase 1 of post circuit breaker and entering Phase 2 starting, Friday, 19th June 2020.
+Singapore exited Phase 1 of post circuit breaker and entered Phase 2.

 Highlights from Singapore COVID-19 Research

 Begum, Shabana (2020, Jun.
 26).
 Coronavirus: NUS invents tent to protect docs when treating infected patient.
 Retrieved Jun.
 29, 2020 from The Straits Times

 Tan, Cheryl (2020, Jun.
 26).
 Singapore studying feasibility of saliva tests.
 Retrieved Jun.
 26, 2020 from The New Paper